 Booster vaccinations for dogs

-Many owners make the mistake of thinking that once their dog has had their initial round of vaccinations, they’re protected for life.
+Many owners believe that once their dog has had their initial round of vaccinations, they’re protected for life.
 Unfortunately, this isn’t true.
 Annual booster vaccinations are needed throughout your dog’s life to maintain their protection from harmful disease.

 Some boosters are required every year, while others are needed every three years; this is because the protection they offer becomes less effective over time.